ubaldot/vim-markdown-extras/README.md

 Next, try to do the same with arbitrary motion and by replacing `b` with `i` for italics, `s` for strike-through, `c` for code, etc.

+You can also highlight text with `<localleader>h`.
+However, the highlight is not persistent.
+As usual, you can remove the highlight with `<localleader>d`.

 See `markdown-extras-mappings` for all the possible text styles.

 ## Links